 The following is a guide to setup automatic signing of commits on macOS.
 It even works with the GitHub Desktop app!

 Install GPG Suite, you can safely do a customized install and deselect GPGMail which you do not need.

-Install Keybase and create a PGP key
+Install Keybase and create or import a PGP key

 The UI is intuitive and creating a PGP key should be easy.
 Remember to include the email address you also use on GitHub.
 This is the key you’ll use to sign your commits.